 Screening and Diagnosis

-Early stages of colorectal cancer often show no obvious symptoms.
-People with a family history of the cancer should undergo a medical check-up every one to two years from 25 years of age onwards.
+The early stages of colorectal cancer often show no obvious symptoms.
+People with a family history of cancer should undergo a medical check-up every one to two years from 25 years of age onwards.
 Other high-risk individuals should also undergo regular screening because early detection of colorectal polyps can increase the survival rate and reduce the risk of relapse.